patrickdemers6/fleet-telemetry/README.md

 * If telemetry data is compromised, threat actors may be able to make inferences about driver behavior even if explicit location data is not collected.
 Security policies should be set accordingly.
+* Tesla strongly encourages providers to only collect data they need, limited to frequency that they need.
+* Providers agree to take full responsibility for privacy risks, as soon as data leave the devices (for more info read our privacy policies).